Docs/Group Sequential Design

 The Error Spending Framework

 To prevent the inflation of the Type I Error rate, Zetyra spends a portion of the total significance level (α\alpha) at each look.
-The backend is powered by the peer-reviewed gsDesign R package (Anderson, 2023), which is widely used in regulatory submissions.
+The boundaries are computed by Zetyra's own Python implementation of the Lan-DeMets error-spending framework, which is validated against the peer-reviewed gsDesign R package (Anderson, 2023), widely used in regulatory submissions. gsDesign is the external reference the engine is checked against, not a dependency it calls: see the validation appendix below for the agreement achieved on each design.

 Alpha-Spending Function Definition